erwstout/snoochies/README.md

 npm install
 ```

-2. Create an `.env` file in the repo root to configure the API and optional database values.
+2. Create an `.env` file in the repo root.
 At minimum, set the port (defaults to 3000) and allowed CORS origins (required for cross-origin frontend access).
 Ports must be numeric and between 1-65535; empty values are rejected.

 ```sh
 PORT=3000